 Planning a trip to Düsseldorf?
 You’re going to need to find yourself a great place to stay.
-You could spend a few hours hunched over your computer, looking at every single TripAdvisor listing ever created, anguishing over reviews like your life depended on it only to end up a stressed out mess… OR you could just read this blog post and save yourself a whole lot of heartache.
+You could spend a few hours hunched over your computer, looking at every single TripAdvisor listing ever created, anguishing over reviews like your life depended on it only to end up a stressed-out mess… OR you could just read this blog post and save yourself a whole lot of heartache.
 Here’s my guide to the very best place to stay in Düsseldorf.

 Where to base yourself…

 Whenever you’re travelling, it’s always best to base yourself within easy walking distance to everything.
-This is especially true if you’re in a country where you won’t hire a car, scooter or other mode of transport.
+This is especially true if you’re in a country where you won’t hire a car, scooter or other modes of transport.
 If you’re planning on walking or catching public transport around the place, you’re going to need to be centrally based.
 This is also important so you can maximise the amount of sightseeing you do and minimise your travel/transport time.
-It’ll also help keep your costs down and your heart-rate up!
+It’ll also help keep your costs down and your heart rate up!

 In Düsseldorf, I’d recommend basing yourself within the circled area on the map below.
 This area is central to all the things you want to see and even some things you didn’t know you wanted to see!
 It’s easy walking distance to the Rhein, shops and markets located within the heart of Düsseldorf and some fantastic restaurants, cafes and bars too.

 The best hotel in Düsseldorf